TimboKZ/caltech_samaritan/README.md

    `ros-kinetic-teleop-twist-keyboard` package and then run `teleop_twist_keyboard teleop_twist_keyboard.py`.

-4. MoveIt is used for navigation, it can be installed via `apt` as `ros-kinetic-moveit` and `ros-kinetic-moveit-plugins`.
-Among other things, this will install an RViz plugin that is used to visualise MoveIt joints on the quadrotor.

 4. The scripts in this repo are written in Python 2.7 (default version for ROS Kinetic).